futurewei-cloud/chogori-platform/docs/K23SI-Detailed-States.md

 # 1. Overview
 This is a temporary design document for detailed description of transaction states, persistence and replay.
 Once it is mature, we will merge the content here into the master [K23SI design doc](./K2-3SI-TXN.md).

 For a typical K2-3SI distributed transaction, there are Transaction Record(TR) that is managed at TRH (designated Transaction Record holder partition) and MTR (MiniTransactionRecord) that is managed at participant partitions.
 Both TR and MTR are managed in memory and persisted in WAL.
+Of course, each transaction write-set, i.e. the SKV record(s) written/updated in the transaction, are in WAL as well, typically appearing first as Write-Intent record(with data), then as finalized state change record(Key only, with flag indicating it was committed or aborted).

 TR and MTR has less persisted states and simpler transition map, while their in memory states and transition map are much more complex.